 - Offer assurance to online Canadian shoppers by offering a guarantee.
 If possible, allow returns to an offline store.

-- A very effective and efficient way to get in front of thousands of back-to-school shoppers is to start an affiliate program through a network (Share-A-Sale and AvantLink Canada are popular affiliate networks among Canadian businesses).
+- A very effective and efficient way to get in front of thousands of back-to-school shoppers is to start an affiliate program through a network (Share-A-Sale is a popular affiliate network among Canadian businesses).
 You’ll quickly build an online sales force and you’ll only pay when they send you a sale.